Takuya-Miyazaki/Takuya-Miyazaki/README.md

 Licensed under MPL 2.0 and CC BY-NC-SA 4.0.
 © 2025 LuCIA Trustwork's, LLC.

 > - Each company's license may include trademark rights, etc. We would like to explicitly warn you of this.

 ## Display Authority — Takuya Miyazaki

-> - Philosophical record-keeping, UI/UX > > > -separation, and Zero Trust integration.
-> -99 repositories, including CVSS v4, > > > - SecurityBenchmarks, and GitHub Security > - Lab forks.

 Licensed under MPL 2.0 and CC BY-NC-SA 4.0.
-© 2025 LuCIA Trustwork's, LLC.
+© 2025 LuCIA Trustwork's, Group LLC.

 **Display Authority — Takuya Miyazaki**
 ---